-The Whispering Forest is an ancient woodland stretching across the eastern foothills of the Ironspine Mountains, home to the largest concentration of elven enclaves in Aethelgard.
+The Whispering Forest is an ancient woodland stretching across the eastern foothills of the Ironspine-Mountains, home to the largest concentration of elven enclaves in Aethelgard.
 The forest earns its name from the constant, low rustling that pervades even in perfectly still air — a phenomenon the elves attribute to residual echoes of the Primordial Ones’ songs.

 Geography